Image: YoAhn Han, MFA ’14

 Independent Studies are designed to provide students with an opportunity to pursue a specific vein of study, which cannot be done in the structure of an established class.
 Independent Studies are usually designed to earn 3 credits, and the scope of the project and amount of contact between the faculty and student should reflect an appropriate depth of engagement.

 Exceptions to the number of credits earned are considered on a case by case basis.
-Graduate students who are interested in doing an independent study consult with their Program Director/advisor, then complete this form, which must be accompanied by a Project Proposal and draft of the Syllabus.
+Graduate students who are interested in doing an independent study consult with their Program Director/advisor, then complete the Independent Study form, which must be accompanied by a Project Proposal and draft of the Syllabus.

 Students should initiate this process, creating a rough draft of the proposal/syllabus once permission has been provided by the faculty with whom the student wishes to study.